barbagroup/snake-repro/MesnardBarba-CiSE.md

 --

 > ### Supplementary materials
-> The GitHub repository for this paper contains the following supplementary materials:
+>We provide supplementary materials in the GitHub repository for this paper, including:
+>(1) all input files to generate the runs reported in the paper;
+>(2) Jupyter notebooks for all the simulations, detailing every condition (dependencies, compilation, mesh, boundary conditions, solver parameters, command-line options);
+>(3) Python codes and bash scripts needed to recreate all the figures included in the paper.
 >
-> * all input files to generate the runs reported in the paper
-> * summary of the mesh details in a separate markdown file
-> * additional Jupyter notebooks with simulation results
->
+> Our codes are available for unrestricted use, under the MIT license; to obtain the codes and run the tests in this paper, the reader may follow instructions on <https://github.com/barbagroup/snake-repro>.
 >

 --